Second Life: OpenSpaces

 Linden Lab, for a period, offered Openspace regions to users: regions which were purchased in packs of four, with all four running on a single CPU core, intended to be placed next to an existing region to create the effect of larger size.
 The fee for 4 Openspaces was identical to that for a single private region.
-However, in March 2008, this rule was modified to permit Openspaces to be bought individually and placed elsewhere, as well as increasing the prim load each one could handle.
+However, in March 2008, this rule was modified to permit Openspaces to be bought individually and placed elsewhere, and increasing the prim load each one could handle.
 Openspaces were made available for a US$415 downpayment plus a US$75 monthly fee.

 In October 2008, Linden Lab announced that the Openspaces being used for this purpose were being misused; there was in fact no technical throttle limiting their usage.
 Linden Lab raised the monthly fee per Openspace to US$125, the same cost as half a region; added an avatar limit of 20; and renamed it to Homestead.

 A week after the initial announcement Linden Lab stated its intention to add technical limits.
 A revised Openspace product, with far fewer prims, a no-residency rule, and costing the same monthly amount, was announced.

 In May 2009, Linden Lab announced they were "grandfathering" Openspace sims (now rebranded as "Homesteads"), after a protracted protest movement caused a major amount of negative publicity and funded potential litigation.